Least squares estimation in nonstationary nonlinear cohort panels with learning from experience: Estimation

 For economy of notation, the dependence of \(\tilde e_{t,s}\) on the number of cohorts \(m\) is implicitly understood.
-As in MN, we consider a nonlinear fixed effects estimator \(\hat{\theta}_n\), say, that minimizes the least squares objective
+In terms of the data structure illustrated in Table \ref{tab:indices}, the cohort-means are given by row-wise averages.
+The NLS estimator \(\theta_n \coloneqq (\theta_{\beta,n},\theta_{\gamma,n})^\Tr\), say, then minimises the objective